ktmeaton/NCBImeta/schema/README_schema.md

 The second value ("collection date") is the attribute value to target.
 The third value ("attribute name") is the attribute type to target.

-## 4) Retrieving a simple node value that does not have a unique name or unique attributes.
+## 4) Retrieving simple node values that don't have a unique names or attributes.

 User selects: